-Mastermind behind shooting which left David Ortiz wounded arrested, officials say
+Mastermind behind shooting that left David Ortiz wounded arrested, officials say

 Ortiz was shot and immediately taken to a hospital in the Dominican Republic before being flown to Boston for further treatment.
 Doctors had to remove Ortiz’s gallbladder and part of his intestine.

-Ortiz was since removed from intensive care and was listed in good condition, his wife Tiffany Ortiz said in a statement over the weekend.
+Ortiz was since released from intensive care and was listed in good condition, his wife Tiffany Ortiz said in a statement over the weekend.

 DOMINICAN REPUBLIC OFFICIALS BELIEVE THEY HAVE IDENTIFIED MAN WHO PAID DAVID ORTIZ HITMEN